Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 #### Treasure

-Buried under the wreckage is a small wooden coffer containing four [[5.
-Mechanics/Items/Potion Of Invulnerability.md\|potions of invulnerability]].
+Buried under the wreckage is a small wooden coffer containing four potions of invulnerability.
 A search of the room yields this lost cache.

 ### Q29.
 Northwest Guest Room